Free Things to Do in Mongolia

 Get outside and explore without spending a dime.

-Bogd Khan Mountain Sacred Hike Free
+Bogd Khan Mountain Pine-Trail Ridge Free

 Budget-Friendly Extras